 Tower Captains will need to familiarise themselves with the Guidance & Procedures of both the Church and the Central Council (2019) (select the ‘Tower Operation’ tab) .
 Please note, these procedures are a requirement of the Church, supported by both the Diocese and Central Council so they must be followed

 Perhaps the most significant change was that anyone involved in directly caring for and/or teaching a child (a child is anyone under the age of 18) will be required to be DBS checked, whether they are supervised or not.
 This applies also for transporting children as part of a formal arrangement, irrespective of frequency.
 The same rules apply with vulnerable adults.
 Visiting tutors are required to show their DBS but visiting groups are responsible for their own checks.
 Although it is nowhere clearly stated, the implication of this is that other than in a one-off situation the presence of a parent is not sufficient and all tutors (but not helpers) need to be DBS checked.
 This procedure is now supposed to be fairly quick online and is free for volunteers.

 It is a requirement of the Church that responsible posts, such as Tower Captain, have a proper job description, are recruited via a Confidential Declaration of suitability, that references and DBS checks are requested as appropriate and that Safeguarding training (only half a day) be undertaken and updated every 3 years.
 A suggested job description is available on this site.
-Please go “Guild “and then to “Role Descriptions.”
+“Role Descriptions.”

 Safeguarding Guidance should be available in all towers (ie printed off and on the notice board or similar) and, where children are expected, a signed attendance register kept.